Tribal Libraries web banner

 Applications for the E-Rate program are submitted and commitments are made by funding year (FY), which runs from July 1 through the following June 30.

-The FCC Form 471 application forms must be filed during the specific filing windows, which are announced each year, typically between mid-January through mid-March, before the start of the funding year on July 1.
-For example, for funding year 2023, the application window opened on January 18, 2023 and closed on March 28, 2023, before the start of the funding year on July 1, 2023.
+The FCC Form 471 application forms must be filed during the specific application filing windows, which are announced each year, typically between mid-January through mid-March, before the start of the funding year on July 1.

 Need Help?

-Learn more about the new Tribal libraries pilot program and how to apply.
+Learn more about the new Tribal Library E-Rate Advocacy Program and how to apply.

 USAC E-Rate Customer Service Center